hilalguler111/CI-CD-UdacityProject/README.md

 ## Enhancements

-make it in way that keep it an up to date project, in case someone tried to use it a year later will be able without facing issues
+Make it in way that keep it an up to date project, in case someone tried to use it a year later will be able without facing issues

 ## Demo